 GROUP AND PHASE ROLE

-A. Mshika Group: 1.
-Guiding and assisting:

-start-up phase She visits once a month
+A. Mshika Group: start-up phase Guiding and assisting: She visits once a month

-to solve problems and
+start-up priase to solve problems and give training

-give training

 B. Rejeki Group: 2.
 Initiating and leading: She

 consolidation visits the group once a

 phase week to plan activities

 C. Bukedea Group: 3.
 Advising and coaching:

 regular activities She visits occasionally to

 phase check on progress and

 help solve problems

-6. "Monitoring is too much work!" says Mary."Why do we have to do it?"
+6. "Monitoring is too much work!" says Mary.
+"Why do we have to do it?"